Work-life balance. I don’t like the term.

 Your values will be different from mine.
 That’s okay.
 Values are highly personal, but here’s the thing, you need to believe in them.
 You need to feel they are important and worthwhile qualities that you can aspire to.
 You need to feel they paint a portrait of the type of person you want to be in the world.
 You will know your values are true when they make you feel that you’re looking at a reflection of an ideal version of you.

 You can find a lot of examples of personal values on the Internet (here is one list).
 These samples provide a good starting point, but, from my experience, your values will be more authentic and empowering if you express them in your own words.
-This will take some time, but the investment is well worth it.
+This will take some time, but the investment is worth it.

 Your life purpose should flow from your values.
 I have found the best way to express a life purpose is with a personal mission statement.
 Shaped by your values, a mission statement should succinctly describe your purpose, or, more bluntly, your reason for being.
 It’s like a blueprint for what you want your life to represent.
-Here is mine:
+Here’s mine:

 Just like a kid who creates cities out of sand, fulfillment comes from living in harmony with a larger purpose.